Is overthinking driving you crazy? There’s a solution!

 Overthinking is a universal struggle, causing stress and blocking clarity.

-As a life coach for over 25 years, one topic that comes up most is how to stop overthinking.
+As a life coach for over 25 years, one topic that comes up most is how do I stop overthinking?

-We want peace!
-We want to be free of the monkey mind!
+You want peace!
+You want to be free of the monkey mind!